Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 ## Remove user from a group

-When editing a user, you can remove a user from a group to which he&frasl;she is assigned.
+When editing a user, you can remove a user from a group to which s/he is assigned.
 Alternatively, you can remove a user from a group during editing the groups, see [Remove users from a group via the group management](../AdministratingCore1/03_ManageGroups.md#remove-users-from-a-group-via-the-group-management).

 #### Prerequisites

 - You are logged in to a main account or a sandbox.
-- You are granted to remover users from groups.
+- You have permission to remover users from groups.

 #### Procedure